Gamma-Software/GithubBackup/README.md

 ```

 You can get the *github_token* by logging in to your github account and visiting the page https://github.com/settings/tokens/new.
-Select the Repo: and admin:org permissions.
+Select the "repo:" and "admin:org" permissions.
-# Usage
+## Usage
 Run the script `./backup.sh .env` to backup your repositories.
+On Linux, you can also create a cronjob to run the script every day at 1 a.m:
+`0 1 * * 1 bash /path_to_script/backup.sh`